aysannazarmohamady/Lifescience_Visualization/README.md

 Clinical trials generate complex, multi-dimensional data about patients, tumors, responses, and outcomes.
 Turning that data into clear, reproducible, publication-ready visualizations is both a scientific and a communication challenge.

-This repository is a growing collection of Python-based visualizations built for oncology and life science research — each one grounded in real analytical standards, implemented cleanly, and demonstrated on synthetic ADaM datasets that mirror real study data.
+This repository is a growing collection of Python-based visualizations built for oncology and life science research, each one grounded in real analytical standards, implemented cleanly, and demonstrated on synthetic ADaM datasets that mirror real study data.

 ---